A decision in 60 seconds

 Cinewhoops are audible but not disruptive, comparable to a box fan on low.
 Audio on the delivered video is typically the licensed music track we cut over top, not the drone.
 For events where silence is critical (moment of ceremony, vow exchange, prayer), we hold flights and shoot around them.

 Send the address or scope and we'll tell you honestly.
 FPV is not always the answer.
 A static photo or a gimbal aerial is sometimes the right shot.
 Part of our job is knowing when not to fly FPV.
+The FPV vs walkthrough video comparison covers the format trade-offs in detail.

-Updated April 2026 · FPV technology moves quickly.
+Updated May 2026 · FPV technology moves quickly.
 This page is reviewed periodically.